hbowie/softdevbigideas/ideas/Create Value for Customers.md

 Value means more than just the ability to reliably perform  a given task: the software must also be easy and reasonably pleasant to use.
 This is more than just a matter of "gussying up" the user interface -- the developer must understand how his users think, and communicate to them using words and graphics that are consistent and effective.
 Most fundamentally, the software must be built around a mental model with which the user is already familiar, or that seems intuitive once learned.

 Although developers need to form ideas about what will be useful to a set of users before developing software, those ideas can never be fully validated without actually developing the software and seeing what real users actually do with it.
-This is one reason why <a href="https://en.wikipedia.org/wiki/Usability_testing" target="ref">usability testing</a> is so important.
+This is one reason why <a href="https://en.wikipedia.org/wiki/Usability_testing" class="reflink" target="ref">usability testing</a> is so important.

-For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/broken-field-running.html" target="ref">Broken Field Running</a>.&rdquo;
+For more on this topic, see the Pagan Tuna post, &ldquo;<a href="http://www.pagantuna.com/posts/broken-field-running.html" class="reflink" target="ref">Broken Field Running</a>.&rdquo;

 ----